WYAYZM/Hobby-research-community/爱好研究社区/Windows 7 patch unpacking detailed record/Active Directory Lightweight Directory Services new patch/README.md

      Beta1: the exponential decay rate of the first-order moment estimation (such as 0.9).

      Beta2: exponential decay rate of second-order moment estimation (such as 0.999).
 This super parameter should be set to a number close to 1 in sparse gradient (such as in NLP or computer vision tasks).

      Epsilon: This parameter is a very small number to prevent dividing by zero in the implementation (such as 10E-8).

      In addition, learning rate attenuation can also be applied to Adam.
 The original paper uses the decay rate alpha=alpha/sqrt (t) to update each epoch (t) in logistic regression.

+    5.Parameter setting suggested by Adam's paper

+     The default parameters for testing machine learning problems are: alpha=0.001, beta1=0.9, beta2=0.999 and epsilon=10E − 8.

+     We can also see that the popular deep learning libraries have adopted the parameters recommended in this paper as the default settings.

+     TensorFlow：learning_ rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-08.

+     Keras：lr=0.001, beta_ 1=0.9, beta_ 2=0.999, epsilon=1e-08, decay=0.0.

+     Blocks：learning_ rate=0.002, beta1=0.9, beta2=0.999, epsilon=1e-08, decay_ factor=1.

+     Lasagne：learning_ rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-08

+     Caffe：learning_ rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-08

+     MxNet：learning_ rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-8

+     Torch：learning_ rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-8

+     In the first part, we discussed the basic characteristics and principles of Adam optimization algorithm in deep learning:

+     Adam is an optimization algorithm used to replace random gradient descent in the deep learning model.

+     Adam combines the best performance of AdaGrad and RMSProp algorithm, and it can still provide an optimization method to solve the sparse gradient and noise problems.

+     Adam's parameter adjustment is relatively simple, and the default parameters can handle most problems.

+     In the second part, we can start from the original paper to expand the process and update rules of Adam algorithm.

+     Paper: Adam: A Method for Stochastic Optimization

+If you want to know more, please visit the original link: https://cloud.tencent.com/developer/article/1057062